Do I have to wait for my child to have lost all of their baby teeth?

 Children who are seen before they lose their second deciduous molars have a good chance of avoiding extractions, as well as more extensive treatment.
 You might want to share this information with your friends and neighbors so they can be legend-busters and save the kids and their parents some grief.

 At what age should a child first visit the orthodontist?

-The American Association of Orthodontists recommends that most children should have an orthodontic screening by age 7.
-This allows Dr. Daniela Toro and Dr. Arthur Fertman to determine if orthodontic treatment will be required and the best time for the patient to be treated.
-Many of the dentists in our community have been trained to identify orthodontic problems early, and may refer you to our office earlier than age 7.
+The American Association of Orthodontists recommends that all children should have an orthodontic screening by age 7.
+This allows Dr. Daniela Toro to determine if orthodontic treatment will be required and the best time for the patient to be treated.
+Dr. Toro has educated many of the dentists in our community and they have been trained to identify orthodontic problems early, and may refer you to our office earlier than age 7.

 Why are children being evaluated at such an early age?

 Early diagnosis and treatment can guide erupting teeth into a more favorable position, preserve space for permanent teeth, improve appearance for self-conscious children, and reduce the likelihood of fracturing protruded front teeth.
 Also, Dr. Toro will evaluate factors that affect the jaw growth and teeth position.
 Remember kids are growing and we still have an opportunity to improve the development.
 If we identify any breathing, airway obstruction or sleep breathing disorder, we will refer to ENTs (Ear Nose and Throat doctors) for an evaluation.
 We also evaluate the frenum under the tongue and any tongue habits.
 The tongue is the muscle responsible for shaping the growth of the palate or upper jaw; when needed we refer to myofunctional therapists for an evaluation.